 Prince Edward County Wine Tours

 It is easy to visit the PEC wineries on your own self-guided tour.
-However, for those interested in an organized tour, there are several tour operators who will drive and guide you around the county’s wineries.
+However, for those interested in an organized tour, there are several great tour operators who offer winery tours in The County.

 Prince Edward County Bike Wine Tours